fbpx

 Disclaimer

-Our all-inclusive flat legal fees for an uncontested divorce in Ontario are based on filing a claim for divorce only for parties based in Ontario.
+Our all-inclusive flat legal fees of $999 + HST is only for an uncontested divorce in Ontario are based on filing a claim for divorce only for parties based in Ontario.
 If you have additional claims, then you may need a separation agreement before filing for an uncontested divorce, or you may need to file a contested divorce.
 Similarly, if the other party files a claim in response to your application for a simple divorce, your application becomes a contested divorce.

 Please contact our divorce lawyers in Toronto for a free consultation.